Harry Cornick

-Harry Charles Frederick Cornick (born 9 April 1995) is an English professional footballer who plays as a right winger or centre-forward for club Bristol City.
+Harry Charles Frederick Cornick (born 9 April 1995) is an English professional footballer who plays as a right winger or centre-forward for club AFC Wimbledon.

 He started his career at Christchurch before joining AFC Bournemouth in 2013.
 While at Bournemouth, he had numerous loans at clubs across the National League, League Two and League One before joining Luton for an undisclosed fee in 2017.
 He moved to Bristol City in January 2023.

 Career

 AFC Bournemouth

 Cornick began his career with non-league Christchurch, scoring 17 goals in 33 Wessex League appearances, and joined AFC Bournemouth in September 2013 after a successful trial.
 Cornick went on loan to Conference Premier club Welling United in January 2014.
 He played five times for Welling scoring once in a 3–1 win away to Chester.
 He ended the season with a short loan spell at Aldershot Town.

 Cornick made his professional debut for Bournemouth on 3 January 2015 in a 5–1 FA Cup victory over Rotherham United.
 In February 2015, Cornick went on loan to Havant & Waterlooville.

 On 7 August 2015, Cornick joined League Two club Yeovil Town on a one-month loan.
 He made his debut the following day in a 3–2 defeat against Exeter City, scoring with his first touch after coming on as a half-time substitute.

 On 26 July 2016, Cornick joined Leyton Orient on a six-month loan.

 On 31 January 2017, Cornick joined Gillingham on loan until the end of the season.